Rhinoplasty and Nasal Surgery

 - Aging rhinoplasty – As a person gets older, the nose tends to elongate and droop.
 The skin becomes thicker and less elastic.
 Many individuals will look younger by simply improving the aesthetics of the nose.
 The surgical approach in aging rhinoplasty is to create a more youthful appearance to the entire face by reversing the signs of an aging nose.
 Aging rhinoplasty is an indispensable adjunct to nasal and facial rejuvenation.

 - Chin Augmentation – The relationship between the nose and chin is usually ignored in poor nasal aesthetics.
 Most individuals with an undersized chin are not aware that this feature will result in an illusion of a larger nose.
 In many of these individuals, only minor nasal surgery is required to significantly improve the nasal aesthetics when accompanied with chin augmentation.
 There are many options for chin augmentation.
 The most common approach is using a chin implant to obtain the desired results.
 Learn more about chin augmentation.

 Your Comprehensive Rhinoplasty Consultation

-In our unique Comprehensive Rhinoplasty Consultation, Dr. Azizzadeh will spend a significant amount of time discussing the aesthetics and functional concerns of the patient.
+In our unique Comprehensive Rhinoplasty Consultation, Dr. Azizzadeh and Dr. Cabin will spend a significant amount of time discussing the aesthetics and functional concerns of the patient.
 The patient’s history will be reviewed in detail.
 A careful nasal and facial exam will be conducted in conjunction with state of the art 3D digital imaging.
 Photographs of the patient will be evaluated.
 Special attention will be made to the lips and chin, as these features can have a significant impact on the perception of the nose.

 - Skin thickness